CZiYi-git/CZiYi-git/README.md

 <!-- # Hi there! 👋

-I'm a Primary 6 student who loves coding and making games!
+I'm a Secondary 2 student who loves coding and making games!
 I have experience in Python, Turtle, Scratch, Roblox, RoboMaster, and Jupyter Notebook.

 ## 💻 My Coding Experience